mech/Notes/iOS/Swift/swift_the_language.md

 // You no need to check for nil and can invoke method call
 // if optionalSquare is nil, the sideLength will not bother to be called let sideLength = optionalSquare?.sideLength

+// In Ruby 2.3
+if user&.admin?
+  # Same as if user && user.admin?
+end
 ```

 Optionals are safer and more expressive than `nil` pointers in Objective-C and are at the heart of many of Swift's most powerful features.
 Can you imagine that?